Mario336-cmd/Cat-and-Dog-Classifier/README.md

 ## Future Improvements

 - Add more classes of animals
-- Improve unknown detection as well as cat and dog.
+- Improve unknown and cat and dog detection.
-- Also it to work on mobile devices while the model still working well.
+- Allow for web application to work on non-desktop devices.